Real Estate Talk:

 Selling without warranty is good for the following reasons:

 For a home to be sold without warranty, a clause must be placed in the listing, the brokerage documents, the promise to purchase, and the deed of sale.
-They must state the following: “This property is sold without legal warranty as to quality and at the buyer’s risk and peril.”
+The clause must state the following:

 How to acquire warranty when the property is sold without warranty

-In a normal sale where the property is sold with warranty, the seller and all the previous owners that are alive also warrant the property against hidden defects.
-If the current seller cannot be found after the sale, the buyer can hold the prior owner responsible for hidden defects.
+In a normal sale where the property is sold with warranty, the seller and all the previous owners who are alive also warrant the property against hidden defects.
+The buyer can hold the prior owner responsible for hidden defects if the current seller cannot be found after the sale.

 ‘In a recent amendment by the OACIQ … a new rule is in effect that permits the buyer to exclude the current seller from warranting the property but not any of the previous owners.’

-However, if the following clause is placed in the promise to purchase, the current seller can sell without warranty but the prior owner, who sold with warranty, can be held liable: “This sale is made without legal warranty of quality, at the risk and peril of the buyer as to the actual owner, but the sale is with legal warranty as to the previous owners.”
+However, if the following clause is placed in the promise to purchase, the current seller can sell without warranty, but the prior owner(s), who sold with warranty, can be held liable:

 Should you have questions or comments, please refer to the comments section at the bottom of the page.
 As well, to view past articles, click here.